Theory – Practice – Experience: The Engineer’s Power Triangle

 Light Rail Transit 34.5kV incomer.
 Supplies redundant 5MVA, 34.5kV/ 605Volts rectifiers and 1- 34.5kV/ 6.6kV auxiliary transformers for power and lighting loads.This 34.5kV incomer is installed in a room not accessible to the building or facility owner.
 Only personnel of the utility company providing power the system have access to this room

 34.5kV Ring Main Unit (RMU).
 Panel 1 is for the 34.5kV incomer, Panel-2 for the 650KVA transformer, and Panel-3 & Panel-4 for rectifier transformers 1 & 2.
-An RMU is compact switchgear integrating various MV functional units to enable connection, inter-connection, supply and protection of feeders on radial systems
+An RMU is a compact switchgear integrating various MV functional units to enable connection, interconnection, supply and protection of feeders on radial systems

-Electrical engineers who are exposed mostly in design works will be impressed on how efficiently a experienced master electrician plan the execution of an electrical installation.
+Electrical engineers who are exposed mostly in design works will be impressed by how efficiently an experienced master electrician plan the execution of an electrical installation.
 They are good, too, on instrumentation and testing and even commissioning works.
-In case you are assigned in a construction project, and have very limited experience in actual electrical installation/erection works, be humble and befriend a master electrician - even if he is your subordinate; he will be very happy to help and provide you with information you might need in your future projects.
+In case you are assigned to a construction project and have very limited experience in actual electrical installation/erection works, be humble and befriend a master electrician – even if he is your subordinate; he will be very happy to help and provide you with the information you might need in your future projects.